Frequently Asked Questions

 : Timezone validation helpers.scheduler.ts

-We'll define our database schema using Prisma and create the necessary database table.
+Define your database schema using Prisma and create the necessary database table for storing SMS reminder subscriptions.

 Define Schema: Open